discordjs/guide/guide/oauth2/README.md

 ```

 ::: tip
-To maintain security, store the access token server side but associate it with a session ID that you generate for the user.
+To maintain security, store the access token server-side but associate it with a session ID that you generate for the user.
 :::

 ## Additional reading